ireinhart/docker-nightwatch/README.md

 # docker-nightwatch
-Docker image that contains nightwatch, based on the node image
+Docker image that contains nightwatch 0.8.15, based on the node:slim image.